 Even when a person is named as a beneficiary under a will, the solicitor who prepared the will is under no obligation to confirm whether they have been included in the testator’s will.
 In the process of administering the estate the executor will notify the beneficiaries, but this does not have to happen until after the will has been granted probate by the court.

-Once probate has been granted, members of the public can obtain a copy of any will that has been lodged with the Probate Registry.
-Check the Courts SA website for the current fees.
-Wills lodged after 1980 are computerised but those lodge prior to 1980 are not and will require a manual search.
+Once probate has been granted, members of the public can obtain a copy of any will that has been lodged with the Probate Registry, online through CourtSA (after creating an account and conducting a search).
+Wills lodged after 1980 are kept electronically but those lodge prior to 1980 are not and will require a manual search.
 The Probate Registry transitioned to the electronic filing service called CourtSA in late 2018.